 A notification can trigger an email to be sent, from an address of your choosing to one or more addresses of your choosing.

 platform integration:add --type health.email --from-address email@example.com --recipients firstname.lastname@example.org --recipients email@example.com

 from-address is whatever address you want the email to appear to be from.
 You must specify one or more

 recipients, each as its own switch.
 It is completely fine to use the same address for both

 A notification can trigger a message to be sent to a Slack bot.
 First, create a new custom "bot user" for your Slack group and configure the channels you wish it to live in.
-Note the API Token provided by Slack.
+Note the API token is the "Bot User OAuth Access Token" provided by Slack.

 Then register that Slack bot with Platform.sh using a

 platform integration:add --type health.slack --token YOUR_API_TOKEN --channel '#channelname'

 That will trigger the corresponding bot to post a notification to the